 Making ricotta for sweet dishes

 This tofu ricotta also works great in sweet treats, such as cakescrepesblintzes, and cannolis.
-For use in sweets, make sure to omit the garlic and herbs.
-Also, be sure to use a light olive oil or substitute it with another neutral-flavored oil.
-Extra virgin olive oil will have too strong a taste in sweets.
+For sweets, omit the garlic and herbs.
+Also, use a light olive oil or substitute another neutral-flavored oil.
+Extra virgin olive oil will taste too strong in sweets.
 (They taste great in savory dishes, but not in the sweet ones.)
 You can also add a little sugar to the ricotta if you want to sweeten it slightly.

 A glass jar filled with vegan ricotta made from tofu with tomatoes behind it.